insure logo

 Powered by:

-Minimum coverage requirements for teens in Montana
+Minimum car insurance requirements for teens in Montana

-• $25,000 for bodily injury liability per person
+• $25,000 in bodily injury liability per person

-• $50,000 for bodily injury liability per accident
+• $50,000 in bodily injury liability per accident

-• $20,000 for property damage liability
+• $20,000 in property damage liability

-If the car is financed or leased, comprehensive and collision coverage are also required.
-These cover damage to your own car from accidents, theft, or weather.
+If your car is financed or leased, your lender will require comprehensive and collision coverage.
+These protections help pay for repairs to your own vehicle after an accident, theft, or weather damage.

 Ways to save on teen car insurance in Montana